braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ### Nested objects {#nested-objects}

 You can use nested objects (objects inside of another object) to send nested JSON data as properties of custom events and purchases.
-This nested data can be used for templating personalized information in messages, triggering message sends, and segmentation.
+This nested data can be used for templating personalized information in messages, triggering message sends, and segmenting users.

 To learn more, refer to our dedicated article on [Nested objects]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/nested_objects/).